-detaile regarding data deed for the deceement can be really below.
+dotallo rogarding data dood for this assessment can be found below.
 Flood Zones Flood Zones 2 and 3 have been taken from the Environment Agency's Flood Map for Planning mapping.
-Flood Zone 3b was produced for the Level 1 SFRA.
-Climate change Climate change allowances (for the 2080s) were modelled as part of Level 2 SFRA.
+Climate change Climate change was modelled as part of the Level 2 SFRA strategic 2D modelling for the 2080s.
 This included Central (+25%), Higher central (+35%) and Upper end (+65%).
-Fluvial depth, velocity and hazard mapping Fluvial depth and hazard mapping has been taken from the River Wensum model for present day, and for future flood zones this was modelling produced for the Level 2 SFRA.
+Level 1 SFRA surface water climate change scenario model results were used to assess the risk of surface water flooding in the future.
+Fluvial depth, velocity and hazard mapping Fluvial depth, velocity and hazard mapping for present day has been taken from the existing River Wensum Model.
+For future depth, hazard and velocity, this has been modelled as part of the Level 2 SFRA.
 This should be explored further at site-specific stage.
 Surface Water The Risk of Flooding from Surface Water map has been used to define areas at risk from surface water flooding.
-Surface water depth, velocity and hazard mapping The surface water depth and hazard mapping for the 1 in 1% AEP event is taken Environment Agency's Risk of Flooding from Surface Water mapping.
+Surface water depth, velocity and hazard mapping The surface water depth and hazard mapping for the 1 in 0.1% AEP event is taken from the Environment Agency's Risk of Flooding from Surface Water mapping.